Benefits Comparison

 Stage 2: Permanent Residency (Indefinite)

 Permanent residency under MERCOSUR is valid indefinitely, though the physical residency card must be renewed every 10 years for administrative purposes[1].
-More importantly, permanent residency grants access to the Paraguayan cédula de identidad (national ID card) with a 10-year validity period, facilitating daily life and business activities.
+Permanent residency also grants access to the Paraguayan cédula de identidad (national ID card) with a 10-year validity, which banks, DNIT, and phone carriers require.

 The 90-Day Window: Do Not Miss This Deadline

 You must apply for permanent residency within 90 days before your temporary MERCOSUR residency expires[1].
-This window is strict-if you miss it, you lose all MERCOSUR benefits and must apply under the general immigration law (Ley 6984/22), which has different requirements, longer processing times, and higher costs.
+This window is strict.
+If you miss it, you lose the MERCOSUR pathway and must apply under the general immigration law (Ley 6984/22), which means restarting with a renewable temporary residency.

 When MERCOSUR Makes Sense (and When It Doesn't)

-• ✓ Citizen of Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, or Ecuador
+• ✓ Are a citizen of Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, or Ecuador

-• ✓ Prefer using national ID over passport
+• ✓ Want to use your national ID instead of a passport

-• ✗ Not a citizen of MERCOSUR countries
+• ✗ Are not a citizen of a MERCOSUR country

 • ✗ Want renewable temporary residency (can extend beyond 2 years)